nayanex/Assignment---Week-3---Matching-Game/README.md

 means that from now onwards nothing will happen when the user clicks anywhere in the web page
 * The line
 `theLeftSide.lastChild.onclick = null;`
-means that from now onwards nothing will happen when the user clicks on the extra f ace.
+means that from now onwards nothing will happen when the user clicks on the extra face.

 **Delete the child nodes**